 What I would consider a large body of work might be 50 images or more.
 In the landscape art books I had published, there were over 100 images.
-I understand many of the images were illustrating varying locations and not the same subject.
-If you are so inclined to take this challenge on, I would recommend not worrying about getting your project published, but simply concentrate on creating the imagery first.
+I understand many of the images were illustrating various locations and not the same subject.
+If you are so inclined to take this challenge on, I would recommend not worrying about getting your project published, but simply concentrating on creating the imagery first.

 I would recommend using Lightroom Mobile for this.
-LR Mobile is very simple and is included with your Adobe Creative Cloud membership.
-At the top of your LR catalog, there is a pull down that lists a way to sync to LR mobile.
-Once you activate the option, go to either your iPad, iPhone or Android phone or tablet and download the app.
+Lightroom Mobile is very simple and is included with your Adobe Creative Cloud membership.
+At the top of your Lightroom catalog, there is a pull-down that lists a way to sync to Lightroom mobile.
+Once you activate the option, go to either your iPad, iPhone or Android phone, or tablet and download the app.
 Once you install it and sign in, all the images you shared from your desktop catalog in a collection will appear on your mobile device.
 You can share RAW files as well as jpeg or tiff.
-There are plenty of online tutorials on just how to do set up LR mobile, including some good ones on Adobe TV.
+There are plenty of online tutorials on just how to do set up Lightroom mobile, including some good ones on Adobe TV.

 Life is short, create pictures!